shakes76/PatternFlow/recognition/s4581401-VQVAE/README.md

 <p align = "center"><img src = "./images/PixelCNNLossWhitebg.PNG", height = 400></p>

-***The final training loss was 0.6441 and the final validation loss was 0.6481.*** Interestingly, it was found that more complex models with smaller loss did not always result in better generated images, but instead simpler models with smaller codebook sizes and number of embeddings performed better.
+***The final training loss was 0.6441 and the final validation loss was 0.6481.
+This loss is still relatively high for a PixelCNN.***
+However, interestingly it was found that more complex models a with smaller training loss did not always result in better generated images, but instead simpler models with smaller codebook sizes and number of embeddings performed better.

 ## Results